cataseven/Statistics-Graph-Chart-Card/README.md

 Changing the date on Card 1 updates all three cards.
 Cards 2 and 3 show no picker UI but their data range follows the group selection.

 This is ideal for dashboards where you want one date picker controlling multiple charts without repeating the picker bar on every card.

+The same mechanism exists for the other on-card controls: `interval_picker_group` for the Interval Picker, and `pph_picker_group` / `group_by_picker_group` for the on-card Points/Hour and Group By pickers — each group is independent.

 ### Customizing Modes